gwillz/PyVicon/README.md

 ## 1 Overview
 This software records raw Vicon data into CSV files.
 The CSV files include timestamps and flash sync.
-The software is intended to be run a system running the Vicon Tracker software.
+The software is intended to be run on a system with the Vicon Tracker software installed.
 This may require administrative priviledges to install support libraries or driver software.

 #### 1.1 Usage
 The procedure is as follows: